GEM-benchmark/NL-Augmenter/transformations/sentence_reordering/README.md

 ## What are the limitations of this transformation?

 This transformation will only change the input text that has more than one sentence.

+There are still cases where coref only could not handle.
+For example, there could be ellipsis problems as demonstrated by [this paper on narrative reordering](https://arxiv.org/pdf/2104.06669v1.pdf).
+We leave these as future work for simplicity.